 As Assistant Director Of First Year Composition….

-I assist early-career graduate students in their teaching of First Year Composition, which for many is their first experience teaching at the college level.
-I assist in writing, developing, and refining the curriculum for Clemson University’s First Year Composition program, including helping to format assignment prompts, set standards for assessment, and build future curricula.
-Additionally, I create content for program-wise usage, including our program’s YouTube channel, which features videos on academic research, on researching with social media, and on assignment prompts that students, instructors, and other program stakeholders all make use of.
-Lastly, I assemble lesson plans, assignments, resource lists (such as where to find Creative Commons OER multimedia assets for multimodal projects, or guides to which video editing software to use), and other materials that a variety of programmatic stakeholders make use of.
-As Assistant Director of First Year Composition, I work with Clemson’s Writing Program Administrator to assist new and experienced instructors, to improve and develop pedagogical resources, and to address individual and program-wide challenges as they arise.
+… I assisted early-career graduate students in their teaching of First Year Composition, which for many is their first experience teaching at the college level.
+I assisted in writing, developing, and refining the curriculum for Clemson University’s First Year Composition program, including helping to format assignment prompts, set standards for assessment, and build future curricula.
+Additionally, I created content for program-wise usage, including our program’s YouTube channel, which features videos on academic research, on researching with social media, and on assignment prompts that students, instructors, and other program stakeholders all make use of.
+Lastly, I assembled lesson plans, assignments, resource lists (such as where to find Creative Commons OER multimedia assets for multimodal projects, or guides to which video editing software to use), and other materials that a variety of programmatic stakeholders make use of.
+As Assistant Director of First Year Composition, I worked with Clemson’s Writing Program Administrator to assist new and experienced instructors, to improve and develop pedagogical resources, and to address individual and program-wide challenges as they arise.

 When I teach Technical Communication….